The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Pneumonia may cause cough, dyspnea, and pleuritic pain.
 Pleuritic pain may also be due to the disorder that caused atelectasis (eg, chest trauma, surgery).

 Signs are often absent.
 Decreased breath sounds in the region of atelectasis and possibly dullness to percussion and decreased chest excursion are detectable if the area of atelectasis is large.
+Often it is discovered only on chest imaging (eg, x-ray or CT).

 Atelectasis should be suspected in patients who have any unexplained respiratory symptoms and who have risk factors, particularly recent major surgery.
 Atelectasis that is clinically significant (eg, that causes symptoms, increases risk of complications, or meaningfully affects pulmonary function) is generally visible on chest x-ray; findings can include lung opacification and/or loss of lung volume.